ash-rs/ash/README.md

 ```

 ### Function pointer loading
 Ash also takes care of loading the function pointers.
-Function pointers are split into 3 categories, Entry, Instance and Device.
-The reason for not loading it into a global is that in Vulkan you can have multiple devices and each device will load its own function pointers to achieve better performance.
-Click [here](https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers/blob/master/loader/LoaderAndLayerInterface.md) for more information.
+Function pointers are split into 3 categories.

+* Entry: Loads the Vulkan library.
+Needs to outlive `Instance` and `Device`.
+* Instance: Loads instance level functions.
+Needs to outlive the `Device`s it has created.
+* Device: Loads device **local** functions.

+The loader is just one possible implementation:

+* Device level functions are retrieved on a per device basis.
+* Everything is loaded by default, functions that failed to load are initialized to a function that always panics.
+* Do not call Vulkan 1.1 functions if you have created a 1.0 instance.
+Doing so will result in a panic.

+Custom loaders can be implemented.

 ### Extension loading
 Additionally, every Vulkan extension has to be loaded explicitly.
 You can find all extensions under [ash::extensions](https://github.com/MaikKlein/ash/tree/master/ash/src/extensions).